 - Mindfulness and meditation

-Tips to Maintain and Improve Mental Health for Aging Well
+Tips To Maintain And Improve Mental Health For Aging Well

 As with physical health, preventative efforts to avoid mental illness in the first place, and taking steps to optimize mental health for aging well are the best approach to remaining healthy.
-Please do note, however, that not all aspects of mental illness or mental health are within your control – if a problem does ever develop, seek professional help, and don’t beat yourself for feeling like you “failed” to prevent a mental illness from manifesting.
+However, please do note that not all aspects of mental illness or mental health are within your control – if a problem does ever develop, seek professional help, and don’t beat yourself for feeling like you “failed” to prevent a mental illness from manifesting.
 That’s guilt that doesn’t accomplish anything but make you feel worse – and we’re all about helping you to feel better and age well!
 To that end, we’ve compiled some of the top tips to help you monitor, maintain, and maximize your mental health.